zanadoman/wizard_engine/README.md

 # Wizard Engine ![Wizard Engine](https://github.com/zanadoman/Wizard-Engine/blob/main/Build/engine/wizard.png)

 2D game engine for Linux and Windows, written in C/C++ over SDL2\
 Relies on NeoTypes++ (https://github.com/zanadoman/NeoTypesPP) library\
 Demo assets made by ansimuz (https://ansimuz.itch.io/sunny-land-pixel-game-art)

 # Wiki

+## How to load assets?

+Use Assets inner class of your Engine instance\
+The load functions will return the id of the loaded stuff,\
+and it is your responsibility to store them in integer variables

+## How to get actors?

+You can request new Actors from the Actors subclass\
+and you should store the new Actor's ID in an integer variable\
+as before

 ## Example main function